-Summary procedures on appointing a new director:
+A summary on the procedures for appointing a new director is set out below:

-Step 1 <candidate identified=""></candidate> Identify candidate on the recommendation of the existing Directors, senior management staff, network of contacts, third-party referrals, recruitment consultants to identify a broader range of candidates.
-Step 2 <assessment and="" be="" by="" conducted="" evaluation="" nc="" the="" to=""></assessment> Assessment should be conducted based on, but not limited to experience, knowledge, gender, age, educational background, business interest that may result in a conflict of interest, independence of the candidate (for Independent Directors), skills and other criteria deem fit to the needs of the Board and whether the candidates will add diversity to the Board and have adequate time to discharge his/her duties.
-Step 3 <recommendation be="" made<br="" to="">by the NC to the Board></recommendation> Board to consider and discuss on the proposed new appointment.
-Appoint an independent third party to source and screen candidates, if necessary.
-Step 4 <discussion and="" appointment="" appointment.="" at="" be="" board="" board's="" by="" decision="" discretion="" is="" made="" member="" new="" of="" on="" proposed="" sole="" the="" to=""></discussion> If proposed appointment is approved, invitation or offer to be made to the proposed/potential candidate to join the Board and/ or Board Committees.
-If the proposed appointment is rejected, the whole process to be re-commenced.
+entify candidate on the recommendation of the existing Directors, nior management staff, network of contacts, third-party referrals, cruitment consultants to identify a broader range of candidates. sessment should be conducted based on, but not limited to perience, knowledge, gender, age, educational background, siness interest that may result in a conflict of interest, dependence of the candidate (for Independent Directors), skills and ner criteria deem fit to the needs of the Board and whether the indidates will add diversity to the Board and have adequate time to scharge his/her duties. ard to consider and discuss on the proposed new appointment. point an independent third party to source and screen candidates, necessary. proposed appointment is approved, invitation or offer to be made the proposed/potential candidate to join the Board and/ or Board mmittees. the proposed appointment is rejected, the whole process to be po nec orc th mi